 The cause of gallstones varies.
 There are two main types of gallstones:

 Gallstones are more common in women, Native Americans, Hispanics, people over age 40, and people who are overweight.
 Gallstones may also run in families.

 The following factors also make you more likely to develop gallstones:

 Many people with gallstones do not have any symptoms.
 The gallstones are often found during a routine x-ray, abdominal surgery, or other medical procedure.

-However, if a large stone blocks either the cystic duct or common bile duct (called choledocholithiasis), you may have a cramping pain in the middle to right upper abdomen.
+However, if a large stone blocks a tube or duct that drains the gallbladder, you may have a cramping pain in the middle to right upper abdomen.
 This is known as biliary colic.
-The pain goes away if the stone passes into the first part of the small intestine (the duodenum).
+The pain goes away if the stone passes into the first part of the small intestine.

 Symptoms that may occur include: